sebastianangermund/home_service/django_web_server/home_server/README.md

     * Bases control on analysis of logging data.
     * Has an interface which let you choose when and how to analyse/control data.
     * Can be set to control automatically
+* Look into:
+	* Safety for opening ports on local network
+	* Static vs. dynamic IP's - Is it possible to host on dynamic IP?
+* Start hosting on RaspberryPi

+DONE

 * All ESP’s should be identified with the ID generated when creating its thing.

-DONE

 * Return response to things from communication
 * Setup authentication in ESP (keep ID secret)
-    * Open up port on router to allow non local requests (test)
+    * Test opening up port on router to allow non local requests